Swaging & Crimping: What’s the Difference?

-There are many methods to shaping, forming, and joining metals.
-Two metal forming methods that have similar concepts but are used for very different applications are swaging and crimping.
-Both swaging and crimping are “chipless” methods to metal forming, they displace the material by sheer force rather than cutting it away, so there are no wasteful scraps.
+There are many methods for shaping, forming, and joining metals.
+Swaging and crimping are two metal-forming methods that have similar concepts but are used for very different applications.
+Both swaging and crimping are “chipless” methods of metal forming; they displace the material by sheer force rather than cutting it away, so there are no wasteful scraps.
 Each method can also be completed as either a hot or cold process.
-While the final product of both swaging and crimping can require two pieces of metal to be joined together, the way in which each method accomplishes this and the application for the finished product are quite different.
+While the final product of both swaging and crimping can require two pieces of metal to be joined together, how each method accomplishes this and the application for the finished product are quite different.

 Crimping:

 Crimping is a method of joining two metals together that is often accomplished with a hand-held tool.
 When crimping, two metals or metal and plastic are forced together with a single compression force.
-The area that is compressed becomes deformed with a divot and thus is no longer cylindrical.
+The compressed area becomes deformed with a divot and thus is no longer cylindrical.
 For example, crimping is used in the electrical industry to keep wires organized and to fuse wires together.
-Electricians will use a crimper tool to crimp a fitting on wires to connect them to another wiring component or to other wires.
+Electricians will use a crimper tool to crimp a fitting on wires to connect them to another wiring component or other wires.
 Crimping is used when weight requirements are not a concern.
 Although crimped pieces should hold together when tugged on, they are not meant to support heavy weight.
-The crimping processes is mostly used for smaller applications and is often done while performing another task – such as completing the electrical wiring for a building.
+The crimping process is mainly used for smaller applications and is often done while performing another task – such as completing the electrical wiring for a building.

 Swaging:

 While there are many more uses than discussed above for both crimpers and swagers, the application often determines which metal forming method should be performed.
 The crimping of wires and fittings is used for simple and small-scale electrical applications that require two wires to connect, but not to hold or lift weight.
-Using a hand-held tool does not forge the metals or plastics to the wire enough for them to be weight bearing.
+Using a hand-held tool does not forge the metals or plastics to the wire enough for them to be weight-bearing.
 For applications where pull-force is a consideration a swager will often be used.
-Swaging machines are stronger than crimper tools and can perform many applications other than assembly, such as various end forming applications, as well as tube and rod reducing.
+Swaging machines are stronger than crimper tools and can perform many applications other than assembly, such as various end-forming applications and tube and rod reducing.
+This versatility of swaging instills confidence in its adaptability to various applications.